 Museo de la Ceramica de Manises

-To enjoy the highlights of the ceramic history in the region of Manises, you simply must visit a local ceramic museum Museo de la Ceramica de Manises.
-It is located inside of an 18th-century house and showcases unique ceramic pieces produced in Manises from the 14th century till the present day.
+To explore the highlights of the ceramic history in the region of Manises, you must visit the Museo de la Cerámica de Manises.
+Housed in an 18th-century building, the museum showcases unique ceramic pieces produced in Manises from the 14th century to the present day.

 AVEC-Gremio

 AVEC – Gremio is the headquarters of the Valencian Ceramic Association.
-Here, you will find a shop with a collection of ceramic pottery and decorations created by local artisans.
-During my visit, there was a small temporary exposition of Manises pottery, including a wall commemorating the ceramic creations of local artist Antonio Cordero.
+Here, you’ll find a shop featuring a collection of ceramic pottery and decorations created by local artisans.
+During my visit, there was a small temporary exhibition showcasing Manises pottery, including a wall dedicated to the ceramic creations of local artist Antonio Cordero.

-Right nearby, you can find a great workshop La Ceramica Valenciana de Jose Gimeno Martines, but to visit it, you need to book your tour in advance and it´s closed on weekends.
-In fact, all of the local workshops work the same way, unless you visit Manises during the Open Day (around September 17 every year).
-Other workshops in Manises are Ceramica Artesanal Creativa Domanises, Arturo Mora La ceramica de Reflejo Metalico, Taller de Ceramica Artesanal Pepe Royo, EncisAR-TE, Ceramicas Palanca.
+Nearby, you can visit the excellent workshop La Cerámica Valenciana de José Gimeno Martínez, but note that you need to book your tour in advance, as it’s closed on weekends.
+In fact, most local workshops operate in the same way, unless you visit Manises during its Open Day (usually held around September 17 each year).
+Other notable workshops in Manises include Cerámica Artesanal Creativa Domanises, Arturo Mora La Cerámica de Reflejo Metálico, Taller de Cerámica Artesanal Pepe Royo, EncisAR-TE, and Cerámicas Palanca.

 Casa de Cultura

-Casa de Cultura (1923) or the House of Culture is set in a beautiful Neo-Gothic building and it also hosts local and temporary exhibitions.
-During my visit, there was a cool modern art exposition – Casa 8 by Uxue Lopez from Bilbao.
+The Casa de Cultura (1923), or House of Culture, is housed in a beautiful Neo-Gothic building and hosts both local and temporary exhibitions.
+During my visit, there was an impressive modern art exhibition titled Casa 8 by Uxue López from Bilbao.

 Pin it